How to get Money for a Wedding Fast

 Things like the honeymoon who the groom typically takes care of, and pre-wedding events such as engagement parties (bride and her family) or rehearsal dinners (the groom and his family).

-And if you are having a destination wedding, other things applies.
+And if you are having a destination wedding, other things apply.

-Destination weddings are whole other thing and the wedding etiquette there differs from a traditional wedding.
+Destination weddings are a whole other thing and the wedding etiquette there differs from a traditional wedding.

 This is just a guide you can use when dividing up, on who pays for what at a wedding.